Sacramento Pediatric Foot Fracture Lawyer

 Treatment is almost always nonoperative.
 Traction can correct shortening and angulation of the toe.
 The toe can be buddy-taped with gauze placed between the toes to prevent skin breakdown of the toes.
 There should be no kicking or running in sports for 2-3 weeks.

 I’m Ed Smith, an injury lawyer in Sacramento who has handled many foot fracture cases and aware of the dangerous aftereffects they can have.
-Feel free to call me anytime for free, friendly advice at 916-921-6400 or 800-404-5400.See our reviews on Yelp and Avvo.
+Please call our injury lawyers anytime for free, friendly advice at (916) 921-6400 or (800) 404-5400.